 It’s not the fastest, but it is the most sustainable solution for sure.
 Sadly, you will not be able to rely on it on cold or rainy days.

-You know how people use rice to save their phones after they drop it into the water, or spill the water all over it.
+Do you know how people use rice to save their phones after they drop it into the water, or spill the water all over it?
 A similar method applies to your work boots.

-If your boots are soaked, try filling plastic bins with rice to an about 1” in height.
+If your boots are soaked, try filling plastic bins with rice to about 1” in height.
 Place your wet boots on top of the race and seal the bin if possible.

 The rice will collect the water overnight, or even sooner.